cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 apachectl configtest
 ```

-If we get a `Syntax Ok` message, we can reload the Apache configuration, restart the service, and check its status:
+If we get a `Syntax Ok` message, we can reload the Apache configuration and check its status:

 ```
 sudo systemctl reload apache2
-sudo systemctl restart apache2 systemctl status apache2
+systemctl status apache2
 ```